IBMStreams/sample.edge-mnist-notebook/README.md

 4. The last cell submits the build request and waits for the application to finish building.
 Once it has finished, it submits the application as a job in the local CP4D Streams Instance (that is, this application runs on the CP4D Hub, _not_ on an Edge system).
-   - The running job can be viewed or canceled via the CP4D "My Instances" interface, under the "Jobs" tab.
+   - The running job can be viewed or canceled via the CP4D "My Instances" interface, under the "Jobs" tab (in CP4D v3.0), or, in CP4D 3.5, from within the project, under the "Jobs" tab (click on the job name to get to the "Runs" view, were the current run can be cancelled).

 ### 4. Observe Running System
 Once both applications are up and running, the micro-edge application will be sending occasional aggregate performance